pyinstaller/pyinstaller/doc/source/Manual.rst

        pyi-makespec --paths=/path/to/thisdir \
                     --paths=/path/to/otherdir myscript.py

+These paths will be noted in the spec file.
-These paths will be added to the current ``sys.path`` during analysis.
+They will be added to the current ``sys.path`` during analysis.

 Listing Hidden Imports